PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

 Harvester will be installed. `HTCondor documentation <https://htcondor.readthedocs.io/en/latest/>`_ will help.

 Then refer to `Harvester installation guide <https://github.com/HSF/harvester/wiki/Installation-and-configuration>`_ to install Harvester on the same VM.
+For small scale tests it is enough to use the sqlite3 database backend.

 PanDA Monitor Setup